-The Insider: We’ve talked a good deal here about the challenges for both candidates and institutions, but are there opportunities that would not have been evident otherwise?
+The Brand Dame: We’ve talked a good deal here about the challenges for both candidates and institutions, but are there opportunities that would not have been evident otherwise?

 Papa: Schools have proven that they can be agile and responsive.
 Overnight, we’ve needed to change how we deliver higher education, and we did it.
 Institutions can change and respond to the needs of their environment.
 I hope once we are out of this pandemic, that institutions across the country will continue to embrace the notion of being nimble and responsive.
 It’s a great lesson for the future.
 I also hope that the perceived value of higher education has increased — it’s higher learning that will get us out of this pandemic.
 We need an educated society more than ever.

-The Insider: Are there lessons to be learned, for both candidates and institutions, looking to fill important positions?
+The Brand Dame: Are there lessons to be learned, for both candidates and institutions, looking to fill important positions?